 Terms and Conditions of Accepting Financial Aid Award

-Terms and conditions of accepting financial aid awards are set forth beginning on page 30 of the Undergraduate Catalog.
+Terms and conditions of accepting financial aid awards are set forth in the Undergraduate Catalog.

 Satisfactory Academic Progress and Financial Aid Eligibility

-Gwynedd Mercy University policies regarding academic progress and financial aid eligibility are set forth beginning on page 35 of the Undergraduate Catalog.
+Gwynedd Mercy University policies regarding academic progress and financial aid eligibility are set forth in the Undergraduate Catalog.

-Return of Title IV Funds for Students With Title IV Federal Financial Aid The Financial Aid Office is required by federal statute to recalculate federal financial aid eligibility for students who withdraw, drop out, are dismissed, or take a leave of absence prior to completing 60% of a payment period or semester.
-The Return of Federal Financial Aid Policy is available on page 30 of the Undergraduate Catalog.
+The Financial Aid Office is required by federal statute to recalculate federal financial aid eligibility for students who withdraw, drop out, are dismissed, or take a leave of absence prior to completing 60% of a payment period or semester.
+The Return of Federal Financial Aid Policy is available in the Undergraduate Catalog.

 Official Withdrawal from the University

 A student’s official withdrawal date is used to calculate the Return of Federal Title IV Funds.
-Information on the University’s Withdrawal Policy is available in the addendum to the Undergraduate Catalog and page 27 of the Graduate Catalog.
+Information on the University’s Withdrawal Policy is available in the addendum to the Undergraduate Catalog and the Graduate Catalog.

 Initial Loan Counseling for Student Borrowers